-The wife of a jailed Polish citizen of Lao heritage has asked Poland’s justice ministry to request the Lao government to transfer her husband from a detention center in the Southwestern Asian nation to one in his European home country.
+The wife of a jailed Polish citizen of Lao heritage has asked Poland’s justice ministry to request the Lao government to transfer her husband from a detention center in the Southeast Asian nation to one in his European home country.

 Barbara Paklak-Thammavong told RFA’s Laos Service on Monday that she wrote a letter to Poland’s Ministry of Justice last week, just after a Lao court had sentenced her husband, Bounthanh Thammavong, to nearly five years in prison for criticizing the Lao government online.

 “I wrote a letter to the Polish Ministry of Justice,” she said.
 “I want them to make an agreement with the Lao government to put him in a Polish jail.”

 The 52-year-old democracy activist was arrested in June and charged with “disseminating propaganda against the government with the intention of undermining the state” under Article 65 of the penal code after police found evidence connecting him to the Facebook posting during a search of his home in the capital Vientiane.

 On Sept.
 18, the Vientiane Supreme Court sentenced him to four years and nine months in jail.

 Paklak-Thammavong said she had turned to the Polish justice ministry after she had contacted the Polish embassy in Vientiane for help because Bounthanh had not been given access to a lawyer or represented by one during his trial.